 Five Cities in Texas Approve Decriminalization Initiatives on Ballot

-This effort was passed with the help of Ground Game Texas, local advocacy group that targeted those five cities specifically for the ballot.
+This effort was passed with the help of Ground Game Texas, a local advocacy group that targeted those five cities specifically for the ballot.
 The organization has also been involved in other campaigns in Austin, El Paso, and San Antonio.
 “Big night for Ground Game!
 All five of our cities looking to pass marijuana decriminalization.
 Motivating new voters with popular, progressive issues!” the organization wrote on Facebook.

 For Denton, the initiative was referred to as Proposition B, but the other four cities listed their initiatives as Proposition A. Each of them establishes an ordinance (rather than a resolution) to remove all citations and arrests for cannabis-related possession, prevent local police from issuing citations for drug paraphernalia or cannabis odor, and ban the city from using funds for THC testing, among other changes.